 Finally, the resolver reaches the authoritative DNS server for that domain.
 This server holds the actual DNS records and returns the correct IP address.
 Your browser then connects to that IP and loads the page.

 The whole process takes milliseconds.
-Once the resolver gets the answer, it also caches it so future lookups are even faster.
+Furthermore, once the resolver gets the answer, it also caches it so future lookups are even faster.
+Understanding this chain is essential when you have DNS explained for beginners as a learning goal.

-Key Concept: DNS lookups follow a chain: browser cache → OS cache → recursive resolver → root server → TLD server → authoritative server.
+Key Concept: DNS lookups follow a chain: browser cache, OS cache, recursive resolver, root server, TLD server, and authoritative server.
 Each step narrows down the search until the IP address is found.

-DNS doesn’t just map names to IPs.
+DNS does not just map names to IPs.
 It stores different types of records for different tasks.
 Here are the ones every beginner should learn:

 A Record — Maps a domain to an IPv4 address.
 This is the most common record type.
 When someone visits your site, the A record tells their browser where to go.